 - 2.4 Privacy Safeguard 2 applies to accredited persons who are or who may become accredited data recipients of a consumer's CDR data.
-It does not apply to data holders or designated gateways. - 2.5 Data holders and designated gateways must ensure that they are adhering to their obligations under the Privacy Act 1988 (the Privacy Act) and the APPs, including APP 2 when dealing with individuals. - As a non-accredited entity, a CDR representative is not directly bound by Privacy Safeguard However, under the terms of the CDR representative arrangement with their CDR representative principal,3 a CDR representative is required to comply with Privacy Safeguard
+It does not apply to data holders or designated gateways. - 2.5 It does not apply to data holders or designated gateways. - 2.62.5 Data holders and designated gateways must ensure that they are adhering to their obligations under the Privacy Act 1988 (the Privacy Act) and the Australian Privacy Principles (APPs), APPs, including APP 2 when dealing with individuals. - 2.6 As a non-accredited entity, a CDR representative is not directly bound by Privacy Safeguard 2.
+However, under the terms of the CDR representative arrangement with their CDR principal, a CDR representative is required to comply with Privacy Safeguard 2 in its handling of service data as if it were the CDR principal.
+A CDR principal breaches subrule 7.3(2) of the CDR Rules if its CDR representative fails to comply with Privacy Safeguard 2 as if it were an accredited person (regardless of whether the CDR representative's actions accord with the CDR representative arrangement).